zaironjacobs/get-gecko-driver/README.md

 --latest-version            Print the latest release version.

---latest-urls               Print the latest release urls for all platforms.
+--latest-release-urls       Print the latest release urls for all platforms.

 --release-url               Print the url of a release for a platform.